 I have used the following Ingredients:

+You can make different shape and be more creative if you wish.
 Do this until you have filled all the dumpling papers.
 You can cook these in a number of different ways:

 You can cook Korean Mandoo in several ways:

 Once finished serve on a plate with some soy sauce for dipping and enjoy.
 The dumplings in the picture's have been fried in a frying pan.

 Korean Dumplings are often added to soups with rice cakes in new year’s.
 I have made a simple soup above and added some dumplings that have been boiled and cooked in the soup.